jpfluger/examples/ubuntu-14.04/icinga2-server.md

 Let's be very clear.
 There are two components to monitoring.

 * Central Server: we are using icinga 2 for the core and icinga web for the GUI (version 2 of the web interface is still under "heavy development")
-* Clients: Any server we want to monitor will have Nagios Remote Plugin Executor (NRPE)
+* Clients: Any server we want to monitor will be monitored in one of two ways:
+  1. The central server uses ping, http or other commands to execute against the targeted device.
+No modules are installed on the targeted device.
+  2. Install Nagios Remote Plugin Executor (NRPE) installed on the target server.
+NRPE will communicate with Icinga2.

-The examples below cover setting up the **Central Server**.
-For setting up the **Client** to communicate with Icinga, see [this example](https://github.com/jpfluger/examples/blob/master/ubuntu-14.04/nagios-npre-client.md).
+The examples below cover setting up the **Central Server** and monitoring from the Central Server outwards towards targeted host devices.
+For setting up **NPRE** to communicate with Icinga, see [this example](https://github.com/jpfluger/examples/blob/master/ubuntu-14.04/nagios-npre-client.md).

 They assume a core Ubuntu 14.04 installation with a fully-qualified-domain-name of 'icinga.example.com'.
 The server name should be configured in DNS and accessible via ssh.